serverless/serverless/docs/platform/README.md

 $ serverless login
 ```

-After logging into the platform via the Serverless framework CLI every deploy will be published to the Serverless Platform.
+After logging into the platform via the Serverless framework CLI every deploy will be **privately** published to the Serverless Platform.
 It allows you to view and share your deployed services.

 Give it a try with a new service, or an existing service: